-Susan Zirinsky Will Be The First Woman President At CBS News After Four Decades With The Network
+Susan Zirinsky Will Become The First Woman President To Lead CBS News

 Someone with 46 years of experience — having started at the network at age 20 — will take over the top role at CBS News, the network announced Sunday.
 Susan Zirinsky will take over leading CBS News after the current president, David Rhodes, steps down in March.
 She will not just be the first woman to hold the position at the company, but she will remain one of the few women to hold such a role in the era of the #MeToo movement.

 CBS Corp. acting Chief Executive Joseph Ianniello, who himself took over for Les Moonves following allegations of sexual misconduct (accusations that Moonves denies), sang Zirinsky's praises following the announcement.

 "60 Minutes is the No. 1 news program and will continue to be that,” Ianniello told The Los Angeles Times.
 "Susan can add more value creatively on some of our other broadcasts and have an impact that’s much greater on the entire organization.”